vsillan/game-server-programming-course/README.md

 The technologies chosen for this course are ASP.NET Core and MongoDB.
 The main reasons for choosing these particular technologies are that they are open source and capable of handling demands of global scale online games.

+The online lectures will be held in Zoom.
+You will receive the link in the workspace at https://oma.metropolia.fi.

 ## Requirements

 - Basic object oriented programming skills (C# is not a prerequisite)